mongodb-labs/tools-3411-script/README.md

 You can run the downloaded file with `node`.
 Set your dump type (either `directory` or `archive`) using the `DUMP_TYPE` environment variable.
 Set the path to your dump directory or archive using the `DUMP_PATH` environment variable.

 The tool can also run with dumps created with `mongodump`'s `--gzip` option.
 For `directory` dumps, each metadata file inside the directory must have a file name that end in `.metadata.json.gz` if the data is gzipped.
 For `archive` dumps, the archive file name must end in `.gz` if the data is gzipped.

+The script will read collection options from the dump provided.
+The script will then output view pipelines and validators which it couldn't confirm are safe, if any.
+These view pipelines and validators could be susceptible to the issue, so you will need to audit them to check whether they are correct.

 #### Unix